Who can get a REAL ID?

 Frequently Asked Questions Regarding DACA

-Yes, DACA and TPS recipients are eligible to receive a REAL ID if their legal presence documents are current.
-The REAL ID will expire depending on their immigration status.
+Yes, DACA recipients are eligible to receive a REAL ID DL/ID card if their legal presence documents are current.
+The REAL ID DL/ID card will expire on the same date as their U.S. legal presence document.
 When it is time to renew, DMV will send a renewal notice to the address on file requesting an updated DHS extension information/document.
 The applicant should visit a field office and present their documents if they want to retain their REAL ID.

 - DL/ID cards will remain valid until the date of expiration printed on the card.

-- If a DACA recipient no longer maintains DACA status or other form of legal presence and wishes to convert their DL/ID card to an AB 60 DL/ID card, the applicant:
+- If a DACA recipient no longer maintains DACA status or other form of legal presence and wishes to convert their DL card to an AB 60 DL card, the applicant:

 - Will need to visit a local DMV field office.